- Where to bet

 Who has the best live betting?

 Sportsbet has the best live betting on NFL.
 This is mostly due to the attractive and easy to use live betting interface.
-The live betting features like live scores and “accept odds changes?” work better on Sportsbet than anywhere else.
+The live betting features, like live scores and “accept odds changes?” work better on Sportsbet than anywhere else.
+Cloudbet is a good second option.

 Who is the best allround sportsbook?